Skip to main content

 Region: Throughout Kuwait

-Thareed is a traditional Arabian stew consisting of pieces of thin bread (similar to roti) soaked in meat and vegetable broth.
-The bread absorbs the flavorful liquid, becoming soft and tender.
-Often made with lamb or chicken, vegetables like carrots, potatoes, and zucchini, and aromatic spices.
-This comforting dish has historical significance - it's mentioned in Islamic tradition as one of the Prophet Muhammad's favorite meals.
+Thareed is an old Arabian stew of thin bread, close to roti, soaked in meat and vegetable broth.
+The bread drinks up the liquid and goes soft and tender.
+It's usually made with lamb or chicken and vegetables like carrots, potatoes, and zucchini, all spiced.
+The dish carries some weight historically, since Islamic tradition records it as one of the Prophet Muhammad's favorite meals.

 Regional Cuisine Highlights